Ninja Gaiden: Ninja Gaiden 4

+However, a new entry in the modern series with Hirayama as the co-director was announced during Microsoft Gaming's Xbox Developer Direct video presentation in January 2025.
+The game is a joint production between Team Ninja and PlatinumGames, and is set to be published by Xbox Game Studios in fall 2025 for PlayStation 5, Windows, and Xbox Series X/S.

 Other games

 Sega, under license from Tecmo, developed three games but ultimately released only two: one for the Master System and another for the Game Gear, both bearing the Ninja Gaiden title, marking the first time a game in the series was released with the Ninja Gaiden name in Japan and Europe.

 Ninja Gaiden (Game Gear)

 Released in Japan, North America and Europe in 1991 for the Game Gear, this game was not very close to any of the other Ninja Gaiden games.
 It featured a smaller screen size, bigger character sprites, slower game speed, and unlike the NES and Master System games which were more oriented to platforming action, this was more a linear side-scrolling game.

 Ninja Gaiden Shadow

 Tecmo released a Game Boy version called Ninja Gaiden Shadow.
-It was a licensed edit of a proposed Shadow of the Ninja (Natsume) Game Boy port, and serves as a prequel to the original game.
+It was a licensed edit of a proposed Shadow of the Ninja (Natsume) Game Boy port, and serves as a prequel to the original game and set in a retro-futuristic version of 1985.